 When patients decide to have the treatment, it can be painful.
 The treatment has side effects.
 There can be bruising, skin redness, little blood blisters.
 It’s very rare, but it can cause nerve and blood vessel damage.
 Geez, that doesn’t sound too good, does it?!!
 Still, there are many people who swear by the treatment.
 And, the listed side effects are very rare.

 At Laurel Foot & Ankle and Northern Virginia Foot & Ankle, we don’t do ESWT.
 We have many other ways (that we think are better) to treat the pain and dysfunction you are experiencing.
 But, we thought you might find this interesting.

-To learn more about EPAT, the revolutionary, non-invasive, FDA approved, and highly effective treatment for your feet, go to Heel Pain Institute of America or Laurel Foot & Ankle Center or Northern Foot & Ankle Associates.
+To learn more about EPAT, the revolutionary, non-invasive, FDA approved, and highly effective treatment for your feet, go to Heel Pain Institute of America and Laurel Foot & Ankle Center or Northern Virginia Foot & Ankle Associates.

 Board certified in Foot Surgery and Michael A. Klein, D.P.M.
 A.B.F.A.S.